noawe-boi/NoahsObsidianSync/Chemistry IA2.md

 ### Rationale

+apply understanding of chemical equilibrium systems or oxidation and reduction to modify experimental methodologies and process primary data

+Investigate phenomena associated with chemical equilibrium systems or oxidation and reduction through an experiment

 #### Introduction
 Understanding changes in enthalpy $(\Delta H)$ is crucial when understanding the changes that occur through chemical reactions.
 This experiment aims to further investigate the change in enthalpy when varying amounts of magnesium carbonate ($MgCO_3$) react with a constant volume of hydrochloric acid ($HCL$) by modifying a previous experiment.